 Can I acquire St Lucia citizenship?

 In order to obtain Caribbean citizenship from St Lucia, you must make a qualifying investment in the country.
-It can be a real estate investment, a contribution to a government fund, a business investment, or the purchase of government bonds.
-You and your family can receive lifetime citizenship and a valuable Caribbean passport in a few months.
+This can be a real estate investment, a contribution to a government fund, a business investment, or the purchase of government bonds.
+You and your family can receive lifelong Caribbean citizenship and a valuable Caribbean passport in just four months.
+All applications are processed by the Citizenship by Investment Unit.

 Can I acquire Antigua citizenship?

-If you are interested in obtaining citizenship from Antigua and Barbuda, the country’s citizenship program is the best way to receive a Caribbean passport in exchange for an investment in the country.
-There are four investment options: buying shares of a real estate project, making a minimum contribution of $100,000 to a National Fund, investing in a University Fund, or making a business investment.
+If you are interested in obtaining citizenship from Antigua and Barbuda, the country’s citizenship by investment program is the best way to become a Caribbean citizen and receive a passport in exchange for an investment in the country.
+There are four investment options: Buying shares of a real estate project, making a minimum contribution of $100,000 to a national fund, investing in a university fund, or making a business investment.
+All applications are processed by the nation’s Citizenship by Investment Unit.

-A Caribbean citizenship is, without a doubt, a valuable asset to have.
-Both Caribbean passports provide visa-free access to over 140 countries, tax-friendly policies, and the second citizenship can be extended to family members.
-Saint Lucia investment program is attractive if you are interested in the Government bonds option (minimum investment $500,000).
-Antigua and Barbuda investment program, on the other hand, is a good choice for large families: you can make a minimum investment of $100,000 toa government fund, for four people, or donate $150,000 to the University of the West Indies (option available for families of six or more).
+Caribbean citizenship is, without a doubt, a valuable asset to have.
+Both Caribbean passports provide visa-free access to over 140 countries and tax-friendly policies, and the second citizenship can be extended to family members.
+The Saint Lucia investment program is attractive if you are interested in the government bond option (minimum investment $500,000).
+The Antigua and Barbuda investment program, on the other hand, is a good choice for large families.
+As a family of four, you can make a minimum investment of $100,000 in a government fund, while larger families (six or more members) can donate $150,000 to the University of the West Indies.

 What is the best Caribbean passport?

-Among the Caribbean citizenship benefits is the possibility to travel visa-free to over 140 countries and being exempt from income tax for worldwide income.
-There is no residency requirement for Caribbean citizenship, but the main applicant must be over 18 years old, with no criminal record, and undergo due diligence.
+These five Caribbean citizenship programs offer similar benefits, such as the possibility to travel visa-free to over 140 countries and being exempt from income tax for worldwide income.
+There is no residency requirement for Caribbean citizenship, but the main applicant must be over 18 years old, with no criminal record, and pass due diligence checks.

 Which countries offer Caribbean citizenship by investment?